lukenew2/automobile-depreciation/README.md

 ## Project Goal

 In this project I aim to determine whether car leases are a good deal by comparing the depreciation cost of cars with the cost of a lease.
-Using machine learning I built a model that can predict the residual value of cars with which I use to predict the cost of buying a new car and reselling it X years later where X is the amount of years in the term of lease.
+Using machine learning I built a model that can predict the residual value of cars and I use it to predict the cost of buying a new car and reselling it X years later where X is the amount of years in the term of lease.

 If the cost of lease is significantly greater than the predicted cost of buying and reselling a new car I can conclude that leases are not worth it.
 However, if the cost of lease is less than the cost of buying and reselling a new car I can conclude that leases are in fact a good deal.